Second Philosophy of Cancer Biology Workshop, with Jerome Galon and Joel Brown (Pey Berland, Bordeaux, France)

 Samir Okasha (University of Bristol, UK) (via video-conference)

-Cancer and the levels of selection
+Cancer, evolutionary conflict, and levels of selection

 Thomas Pradeu (ImmunoConcept, UMR5164, CNRS & University of Bordeaux; IHPST, CNRS & University Paris 1, France),